brabect1/sta_basics_course/doc/sta_basics_course.rst

   we really need to consider only the min/max values of each parameter.
 That is, *corners* of the PVT cube.

-.. [#] One notable exception is temperature, where there can be a *temperature inversion*, where going from max temp down the delay decreases up to a certain ponint wherefrom further temperature decrease cause the delay to rise again.
+.. [#] One notable exception is temperature, where there can be a *temperature inversion*, where going from max temp down the delay decreases up to a certain point where from further temperature decrease cause the delay to rise again.

 STA Advanced Topics